Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

 and

-By means of the functional delta method, conditionally on $\mathcal{D}_n$, it can be shown that Eq.(\ref{eq:atilde}) is asymptotically normally distributed, with a zero-mean and covariance matrix identical to that of Eq.(\ref{eq:a}).
+By means of the functional delta method, conditionally on $\mathcal{D}_n$, it can be shown that Eq.(\ref{eq:atilde}) is asymptotically normally distributed, with mean 0 and covariance matrix identical to that of Eq.(\ref{eq:a}).
 For the sake of simpler presentation and derivation, we show the asymptotic normality of Eq.(\ref{eq:a}) instead and identify its covariance matrix, and it will follow that Eq.(\ref{eq:atilde}) and Eq.(\ref{eq:a}) are asymptotically equivalent.
 From the conditional space, we proceed to the unconditional space and establish the corresponding results there.
-Importantly, $\vectr{a}_i(\vectr{\beta}^o)$ is constant upon conditioning on $\mathcal{D}_n$, so can be alternatively expressed as a sum of $q$ iid observations in the conditional space, marked with a ``*" sign, as follows, Since the distribution of $\vectr{\gamma}_i(\vectr{p},\vectr{\beta}^o)$ changes as $n$ and $q$ increase, the Lindeberg-Feller \citep[proposition 2.27]{vaart_1998} condition should be established, as it covers the settings of triangular arrays.
-First, denote $\matrx{\upvarphi}(\vectr{p},\vectr{\beta}) \equiv Var(\vectr{\gamma}(\vectr{p},\vectr{\beta})|\mathcal{D}_n)$, and let us show that $\matrx{\upvarphi}(\vectr{p},\vectr{\beta}^o)$ is finite.
+Importantly, $\vectr{a}_i(\vectr{\beta}^o)$ is constant upon conditioning on $\mathcal{D}_n$, so can be alternatively expressed as a sum of $q$ iid observations in the conditional space, marked with a ``*" sign, as follows, Since the distribution of $\vectr{\gamma}_i(\vectr{p},\vectr{\beta}^o)$ changes as $n$ increases, the Lindeberg-Feller \citep[proposition 2.27]{vaart_1998} condition should be established, as it covers the settings of triangular arrays.
+First, denote $\matrx{\upvarphi}(\vectr{p},\vectr{\beta}) \equiv Var(\vectr{\gamma}(\vectr{p},\vectr{\beta})|\mathcal{D}_n)$, and let us show that $\matrx{\upvarphi}(\vectr{p},\vectr{\beta}^o)$ is conditionally bounded.

 where the last equality is due to {A.2--A.3, A.7--A.8}.
 It is interesting to note, that the sum of $\vectr{a}_i(\hat{\vectr{\beta}}_{PL})$ over all observations is equal to $\vectr{0}$, but in our case the sum is not $\vectr{0}$ because only the censored observations appear in the summation, and because the $\vectr{a}_i$'s are evaluated at the true parameter value $\vectr{\beta^o}$.
 Now, for every $\epsilon > 0$, and for some $\delta>0$,